Chunking functions in unstructured

 use metadata and document elements detected with partition

-functions to post-process elements into more useful “chunks” for uses cases such as Retrieval Augmented Generation (RAG).
+functions to post-process elements into more useful “chunks” for uses cases such as retrieval-augmented generation (RAG).

-Chunking in unstructured
+unstructured

 differs from other chunking mechanisms you may be familiar with.
 Typical approaches start with the text extracted from the document and form chunks based on plain-text features, character sequences like "\n\n"